yuyichao/planisphere-tools/planisphere-report-go/README.md

 Check out the files in `internal/os`.
 Create a new folder for your OS, as well as some tests.
 To get going quickly, you can copy from an existing OS we already support

+## Troubleshooting

+If you run in to issues, there are a few things you can try:

+* Run with `--verbose`.
+This will give you some additional output that may provide additional information on what's failing

+* Run the `diagnostics` subcommand.
+This will generate a gz file you can attach to an Issue report in the GitLab project.
+This will be encrypted to the ssi-systems team by default.